pllab/cs162-tutorials/1-hello-scala-world.md

 scala>
 ```

-We can return from this Scala interpreter console to the SBT one by `CTRL+D`.
+We can return from this Scala interpreter console to the SBT one by pressing `CTRL+D`.

 ```sbt
 scala>      <user hits CTRL+D>